Agoric/documentation/main/reference/zoe-api/zoe.md

 ## OfferArgs

-**offerArgs** is an optional object record.
-It can be used to pass additional arguments to the **offerHandler** contract code associated with the invitation.
-It is up to the contract code whether it chooses to handle any **offerArgs** passed to it or whether it drops them.
+*offerArgs* is an object that can be used to pass additional arguments to the **offerHandler** contract code associated with the invitation.
+Which arguments should be included within *offerArgs* is determined by the contract in question; each contract can define whatever additional arguments it requires.
+If no additional arguments are defined for a particular contract, then the *offerArgs* argument can be omitted entirely.
+It is up to the contract code how it chooses to handle any unexpected or missing arguments within *offerArgs*.

-Zoe checks that **offerArgs** is a **copyRecord**, but the contract code should be careful interacting with the values of the **offerArgs** object.
+Contract code should be careful interacting with *offerArgs*.
 These values need input validation before being used by the contract code since they are coming directly from the user and may have malicious behavior.